Josuerc026/qSearch/README.md

 | .sort(attribute: string, sortBy: string) | Sort a given attribute by either DESC or ASC, passed in as the second parameter. |

-## Creating a new searchable list instance
+## How to create a new searchable list instance

 A set is the overarching container that wraps around the searchable list.
 Set a name for the set using the *data-qs-set* attribute.